plone/training/views_3.rst

 brains and objects
 ------------------

 Objects are normally not loaded into memory but lie dormant in the Database ZODB.
 Waking objects up can be slow, especially if you're waking up a lot of objects.
-Fortunately out talks are not especially heavy since they are
+Fortunately our talks are not especially heavy since they are

 * dexterity-objects which are lighter than their archetypes-brothers
 * relatively few since we don't have thousands of talks at our conference